List of India Test cricket records: Best figures in a match

 A bowler's bowling figures in a match is the sum of the wickets taken and the runs conceded over both innings.

 No bowler in the history of Test cricket has taken all 20 wickets in a match.
 The closest to do so was English spin bowler Jim Laker.
 During the fourth Test of the 1956 Ashes series, Laker took 9/37 in the first innings and 10/53 in the second to finish with match figures of 19/90.

 Narendra Hirwani's figures of 16/136, taken in his debut test, during the fourth match of the West Indies tour of India in 1987, is the third-best in Test cricket history.

 Best career average

 A bowler's bowling average is the total number of runs they have conceded divided by the number of wickets they have taken.

-Nineteenth century English medium pacer George Lohmann holds the record for the best career average in Test cricket with 10.75.
-J. J. Ferris, one of fifteen cricketers to have played Test cricket for more than one team, is second behind Lohmann with an overall career average of 12.70 runs per wicket.
+19th-century English medium pacer George Lohmann holds the record for the best career average in Test cricket with 10.75.